 The video the Shadow produces is good when you consider that it only cost $90, but it's still not great.
 This clip is from one continuous flight and the breaks in the recording are not intentional.

 This is where the Shadow lost some serious brownie points.
 No matter what setting we adjusted the Shadow's downlink always lagged enough that it was almost useless.
 We couldn't frame any shots using the downlink because it was too far removed from real time, which led us to do all of our flying by looking directly at the drone at all times.
 You can still get some decent shots this way, but it takes a bit more guesswork.
 The DBPOWER X400W FPV has a better video downlink, but you get it at the cost of overall video quality.

-The Shadow is also compatible with many first person view (FPV) goggles that allow for an almost virtual reality experience that will make you feel like you're sitting in the cockpit of the drone.
-We did not test this feature, but our problems with the Shadow's video downlink gives us doubts of how well the Shadow would work with FPV goggles.
+The Shadow is also compatible with many first-person view (FPV) goggles that allow for an almost virtual reality experience that will make you feel like you're sitting in the cockpit of the drone.
+We did not test this feature, but our problems with the Shadow's video downlink gives us doubts about how well the Shadow would work with FPV goggles.

-The Holy Stone HS160 Shadow offers some of the best quality video you can get from an inexpensive drone, but lacks a good video downlink and can easily be blown around in the air.
-This makes it good if you want to get some relatively decent aerial video at a low price, but makes it a poor stepping stone if you're looking to do a trial run before upgrading to a high end camera drone.
-The much more responsive video downlink of the DBPOWER X400W FPV makes it a better training drone if you aspire to upgrade at some point, even though it's video quality is not as good.
+The Holy Stone HS160 Shadow offers some decent footage for an inexpensive drone, but lacks a good video downlink and can easily be blown around in the air.
+This makes it good if you want to get some unimpressive aerial video at a low price, but makes it a poor stepping stone if you're looking to do a trial run before upgrading to a high-end camera drone.
+The much more responsive video downlink of the DBPOWER X400W FPV makes it a better training drone if you aspire to upgrade at some point, even though its video quality is not as good.